Richard B. Hollis: Career

 The US government had a biological defense program since the 1950s, but after the 9/11 terrorist attacks in the US, it began investing more heavily, culminating in the 2004 passage of the Project Bioshield Act.
 Hollis personally lobbied the NIH, Congress, and the president to get the bill passed and to have the government fund development of Neumune and agree to stockpile it.
 As part of that effort he made many media appearances one on 60 Minutes.
 His lobbying and media appearances turned to fierce criticism of the government in 2007 when Neumune was dropped from Project Bioshield, leaving Hollis-Eden's business without funding or a market, and causing its shares to lose a third of their value; the company cut 20% of its workforce soon after.

 Hollis was fired for cause by the company in 2009; the cause was not disclosed.
+Terren Peizer, its president from 1997 to 1999, resigned from the company concurrently.
+The New York Times had covered the company and their involvement in it in an article entitled: "No Sales, but Watch the Stock Soar".
+By 1998 the company still had no sales or earnings.
+By September 1999 the company's stock was at $13.50, 47% lower than its 52-week high.

 The company was renamed Harbor Biosciences in 2010.

 In 2010 Hollis formed a new company, Holonis, with a group of younger internet entrepreneurs.
 It built an integrated web and social media communications platform for small and medium-sized businesses intended to make a business' entire digital marketing and analytics effort more simple.
 They launched the platform at the 2015 South by Southwest Festival in Austin, Texas.